S3 API Benchmarks

 Create an XML file (e.g., s3-benchmark.xml) to define the test workload.
 A COSBench workload consists of several stages:

-• init: Creates the test buckets.
+Creates the test buckets

-• prepare: Writes the initial data that will be used for testing.
+Writes the initial data for testing

-• cleanup: Deletes the objects created during the test.
+Deletes the objects created during the test

-• dispose: Deletes the buckets.
+Deletes the buckets

 Note: If you are using Alluxio mount points, you cannot create new buckets via the S3 API.
 You must skip the init and dispose stages and use pre-existing buckets that match your mount configuration.